fetchai/uAgents/integrations/website_validation/README.md

 ## Introduction

-**Website Validator** is an innovative tool that leverages Crew AI agent technology to ensure your website is error-free and fully functional.
+**Website Validator** is an innovative integration that leverages Fetch AI agent technology to ensure your website is error-free and fully functional.
 This system checks for typos and identifies broken or invalid links, providing a detailed report to help you maintain a high-quality website.

 ## Features

-- **Typo Detection**: The CrewAI agent scans your website content to identify and suggest corrections for any typos.
+- **Typo Detection**: The agent scans your website content to identify and suggest corrections for any typos.
-- **Broken Link Detection**: The tool checks for broken or invalid links throughout your website, ensuring all links are functional.
+- **Broken Link Detection**: The agent checks for broken or invalid links throughout your website, ensuring all links are functional.
 - **Comprehensive Reporting**: Receive detailed reports highlighting typos and broken links, allowing you to address issues promptly.

 ## How It Works